Langtang Valley Trek - 9 Days

 How to Prepare Yourself for the Langtang Valley Trek.

-Soon after you start your trekking to Langtang valley, mostly you will have to walk up and down on an uneven route for 5 days with your 4-5 kilos load on a day backpack.
-So, it’s important to start building yourself to make your trip to Langtang valley easier.
+Soon after you start your trekking to Langtang Valley, mostly you will have to walk up and down on an uneven route for 5 days with your 4-5 kilos load on a day backpack.
+So, it’s important to start building yourself to make your trip to Langtang Valley easier.
 Plan for 4-5 days of training a week month before the trip starting date.
-The more you exercise and hike with some load your legs and muscle get stronger.
+The more you exercise and hike with some load your legs and muscles get stronger.

 At the same time, mental preparation is a very important part of the trip plan.
 And prepare yourself for basic conditions and rapidly changing weather as well as chances of altitude sickness.